Grimmgork/gophrprxy/readme.md

-# A minimalistic Personal Gopher Proxy 📂
+# A minimalistic, personal gopher:// proxy 📂
 Written in Ruby ...

 Icons by https://win98icons.alexmeub.com/